BartBrood/Interactive-Graphviz-Diagrams/README.md

 #### Method 1: Using CSV Files

 1. Click on "File Based Graph ▼" to expand the file input section.
-2. Prepare three CSV files:
+2. Prepare three files: (see examples)
-   - Nodes file: Contains information about graph nodes.
+   - CSV Nodes file: Contains information about graph nodes.
-   - Edges file: Defines connections between nodes.
+   - CSV Edges file: Defines connections between nodes.
-   - Style file: Specifies visual styles for graph elements.
+   - TXT Style file: Specifies visual styles for graph elements.
 3. Click "Choose File" next to each input to select your prepared CSV files.
 4. After selecting all files, click "Load files".
 5. The tool will process your files and generate a graph.